ZayaanB/ZayaanB/README.md

 ### 🧠 About Me

-I'm a Computer Science student at the **University of Toronto** (Honours B.Sc., Co-op) and 3x hackathon winner.
+I'm a Computer Science and Statistics student at the **University of Toronto** (Honours B.Sc., Co-op) and a 3x hackathon winner.
 I enjoy building across the stack, from low-level systems in C++ to production Node/FastAPI applications and applied AI/ML tooling.
 I care about **reliability, performance, and clean developer experience**, whether that means shaving lock contention out of an embedded key-value store or cutting API failure rates in a production service.

 **🎯 Open To:** Software Engineering Internships · Software Engineer · Software Developer · Full-Stack & Backend Engineering · AI/ML Engineering